524D/compareMS2/README.md

 In addition, compareMS2 collects metadata on each dataset (currently only the number of tandem mass spectra) for overlay on the hierarcical clustering or phylogenetic tree as a color.

-## 4. Credits
+## 4. Acknowledgements

-Many thanks to dr. Michael Dondrup for providing changes and additions to make CompareMS2 work on macOS.

-Also, we'd like thank our test users for the valuable feedback that helped to further improve compareMS2.
+The developers wish to thank Dr. Michael Dondrup at the University of Bergen for providing changes and additions to make compareMS2 work under macOS.
+All users and beta testers are also acknowledged for their valuable feedback that helped to improve compareMS2.

 ## 5. Further reading